Illustration Commissions for Commercial Use

-I’m happy to group small jobs together to save you money, and I’ll always quote you ahead of time on the cost.
-The only thing that can unexpectedly drive costs up is a really long revision process, so I try to make sure I know what you want before I even start drawing.
+I’ll always quote you ahead of time on the cost, so check your budget so we can start the conversation off on the right foot.
+I include a limited number of revisions, so I try to make sure I know what you want before I even start drawing.

 Logos are a separate kettle of fish and start at $399.
-A logo requires a lot of strategic thinking and revision, and would include versions suitable for both color and black & white printing, as well as various web uses.
+A logo requires a lot of strategic thinking and revision, and I always include files suitable for both color and black & white printing, as well as various web uses.

 What do you get for your money?

 I’ve got years of experience preparing files for print, so you’ll get print-ready files in high resolution, or possibly even vector graphics if that’s what the job warrants.
 I’ll also prepare at least one web-ready version of your final art to go in the zip file of deliverables.

 If you need me to design things containing your illustration and get those ready for your printer, I’m happy to do so at my hourly rate, and I’m always willing to talk to a vendor directly about getting them the file format they need.

 I will estimate the work involved and get a deposit of half down before I begin, and I won’t deliver any high resolution or final files until you’ve paid your final bill.
 Delivery is all electronic, usually in the form of a download link to keep from choking your mail server on a big zip file.